Feral Cats and the Vacuum Effect

 Removing Cats From An Area Creates A Vacuum

-Catching and killing feral cats is animal control’s traditional approach to feral cats.
+Catching and killing feral cats is Animal Control’s traditional approach to feral cats.
 Catch and kill attempts may temporarily reduce the number of feral cats in a given area, but two things happen: intact survivors continue to breed, and other cats move in to the now available territory.
-This is a phenomenon known as the vacuum affect, and it is documented worldwide.
+This is a phenomenon known as the Vacuum Effect, and it is documented worldwide.

 This program involves humanely trapping, spaying or neutering, vaccinating, and reuniting cats to their outdoor homes.
-There are no more kittens.
+There are no more unwanted kittens.
 The population stabilizes.
 And the returned neutered cats lives are improved.
-Behavior and stress associated with pregnancy and mating, such as howling or fighting, stop.
-Not only does trap, neuter, return make good sense, it is also a responsible, humane method of care for outdoor cats.
+Behavior and stress associated with pregnancy and mating, such as howling or fighting, cease.
+Not only does Trap, Neuter, Return make good sense, it is also a responsible, humane method of care for outdoor cats.

-Together, we stand up and take action to stop the current animal control policies that don’t address the needs of the cats or our communities.
+Together, we stand up and take action to stop the current Animal Control policies that do not address the needs of the cats or our communities.